hashicorp/terraform-website/content/source/docs/enterprise/beta/gcp.html.md

 Please see the [hashicorp/terraform-enterprise/google registry page][inputs] for a complete list of input variables.
 The following variables have some additional notes:

 * `certificate` - The GCP link to the certificate.
-If you'd like to use a certificate from another source, you can specify the filename in this variable, and then comment out lines 13 and 14 in the file `gcp/modules/lb/forwarding_rule.tf` and uncomment line 15.
+If you'd like to use a certificate from another source, you can specify the filename in this variable, and then comment out lines 13 and 14 in the file `gcp/modules/lb/forwarding_rule.tf` and uncomment line 16.
 * `ssl_policy` - The GCP SSL policy to use.
 If you are providing a certificate file, comment out this section in the `variables.tf` file and the `gcp/modules/lb/forwarding_rule.tf` file.
-* `pg_password` - This is the password for connecting to Postgres, in base64.
+* `postgresql_password` - This is the password for connecting to Postgres, in base64.
 To base64 encode your password, run `base64 <<< databasepassword` on the command line.
 Specify that output as the variable's value.
 * `airgap_package_url` - Please download the airgap package you'll use and store it in an artifact repository or some other web-accessible location.
 Do not use the direct download URL from the vendor site - that URL is time-limited!